- Home

 Causes of cancer

-Let your child know that childhood cancers are not lifestyle-related (e.g. caused by sun exposure or smoking), nor does a child get cancer because of naughty behaviour or a minor accident like a bump on the head.
-There’s nothing anyone did to cause the cancer.
+Let your child know that there’s nothing anyone did to cause the cancer, nor does a child get cancer because of behaviour or a minor accident like a bump on the head.
+Nobody did anything to cause the cancer.

 It’s not contagious

 Children need to feel safe around the child with cancer.
 Tell them that cancer can’t be passed on to other people.
-If the sick child is in isolation, this is to protect the child from infection, not to protect everyone else from the cancer.
+If the sick child is in isolation or unable to share food with other children, explain that this is to protect the child from infection, not to protect everyone else from the cancer.

 Most children get better

 Like adults, children may worry that cancer means their friend will die.
-Reassure children that although cancer is a serious, life-threatening disease, the overall survival rate for children is now more than 80%.
-This can vary depending on the diagnosis, but most children will survive cancer.
+Reassure children that although cancer is a serious disease, the overall survival rate for children is high (about 87%).
+This can vary depending on the diagnosis.

 Expect change

-Explain that things will change for the friend.
-They may feel too tired to play or may be away from school a lot.
-They may have physical changes (e.g. hair loss, wheelchair).
+If it’s a child’s friend, explain that things might change.
+For example, their friend may feel too unwell to play, may be away from school a lot or may have physical changes (e.g. lose hair or need to use a wheelchair).
 Encourage your child to focus on what hasn’t changed – their friend’s personality and their friendship.

 Keep in touch